CVE-2025-57881 Overview

 Workarounds

-- Implement strict Content Security Policy (CSP) headers to prevent execution of inline scripts and restrict script sources
+- Enforce a strict Content Security Policy on the PACS web application to block inline script execution and unauthorized script sources

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.